medical tomfoolery

 My dear curious reader, we have quite a bit to explain.
 Medications that affect lactation are referred to as galactagogues, and the mechanism through which many function is by raising the levels of the protein prolactin.
 Prolactin, as the name implies, is the protein which precedes milk production.
 It serves a number of other functions as well, but the key purpose of prolactin it seems is to trigger milk production within the human body once the concentration of it reaches a high enough level.
 [5] There seems only to be a few triggers for producing that concentration however, and most of it is quite closely tied to bodily processes during pregnancy.
 For instance, prolactin production is greatly stimulated by a sharp drop in levels of the feminizing hormone estradiol.
 [6] This occurs during the final stages of pregnancy, where estadiol levels can reach above 15,000pg/ml, before sharply dropping below 100pg/ml after giving birth.
 [7]

-While we could potentially simulate that by ingesting ludicrous amounts of estradiol in a short period, that would be a horrific idea.
+While we could potentially simulate that by ingesting ludicrous amounts of estradiol in a short period [8], that would be a horrific idea.
 So what are our other options?
 We could also inject pure prolactin, but this is a terrible idea too because it has an absurdly short half-life.
-Another choice may be to take extreme amounts of progestins (artifical forms of the hormone progesterone), but this comes with a lot of health risks.
-Lastly, we could just do nipple stimulation until something happens, but inducing lactation exclusively through this is pretty difficult.
+[6] Another choice may be to take extreme amounts of progestins (artifical forms of the hormone progesterone), but this comes with a lot of health risks.
+[9] Lastly, we could just do nipple stimulation until something happens, but inducing lactation exclusively through this is pretty difficult [source: the pain in my tits after months of trying].
 There's some other choices too, I'm sure, but for the sake of not bogging this page down more than it already has been, I'm going to cut to the one which has proven to be the most reliable over the years: dopamine suppression.

 The main class of medication that's used to induce lactation are dopamine receptor antagonists, here-on abbreviated as DRAs.
 DRAs, as their name implies, are medications which block dopamine from binding to dopamine receptors.
 [10] If your familiarity with dopamine as the 'feel good' chemical is leading you to suspect these medications may have serious effects on mental health, you aren't entirely wrong.
 The most common types of DRAs are anti-psychotics, such as risperidone and haloperidol, which have very pronounced mental effects and are often used to treat depression, schizophrenia, and other mental health disorders.
 No one seems to know exactly how this works, but there's theorizing that certain mental health disorders may be influenced by dopamine levels, and thus dopamine receptor antagonism helps to rebalance things.